18 Common Rosacea Triggers

 Doctors still aren't sure what causes rosacea, but in a lot of people, things that make your face flush also make rosacea worse.

 When you flush, blood rushes to your face, making it red and warmer.
-So avoiding activities, products, or emotional states that cause flushing -- like many of the triggers above -- can reduce your symptoms of rosacea.
+So avoiding activities, products, or emotions that cause flushing can reduce your rosacea symptoms.

 Avoiding Rosacea Triggers